 Compliance can be seen as a burden for drivers.
 You can change this by making diligence in compliance a point of pride.

-Set specific goals for improving your CSA measurement categories, such as Unsafe Driving or Crashes.
+Set specific goals for improving your CSA score and measurement categories, such as Unsafe Driving or Crashes.
 You can recognize individuals for making improvements in various risky behaviors that contribute to Unsafe Driving.
 You can also reward groups or drivers, either by team or by terminal, for hitting targets.
 Nothing will boost morale more than recognition, especially if it’s done in front of their peers.

 Reinforce your recognition program during coaching sessions.
 Reviewing an event that shows your driver staying calm and having the right reaction to a situation on the road that prevents an accident, and then recognizing that driver in front of their peers sends a huge, positive message to the entire driver pool.
 A small token of appreciation – certificate of safe driving, ball cap, recognition pin, special safety vest – can go a long way with that driver but can also motivate other drivers to reach that level of achievement as well.
 There is nothing wrong with a little peer pressure geared toward great performance and compliance in the workplace.